2021 LAND STEWARDSHIP FELLOWSHIP

 – Excellent written and oral communication skills.

-– Strong organizational, time management and problem-solving skills.
+– Strong organizational, time management, and problem-solving skills.

-– Start date is flexible between April 1 and July 1, 2019.
+– Target start date is April 1, 2021.

 Please email a cover letter, resume and three (3) relevant references to Cheryl Cufre, Director of Land Stewardship, at firstname.lastname@example.org.
 Applications must be received no later than midnight Mountain Time on Sunday February 7th, 2021.
 No phone calls, please.